Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 This can be done by opening a terminal window and entering the command: sudo accesspopup -a

-to go back to normal use, just run the script without the -a argument. sudo accesspopup
+To go back to normal use, just run the script without the -a argument. sudo accesspopup

-alternately use option 4 "Live Switch..." on this installer script.
+Alternately use option 4 "Live Switch..." on this installer script.

 ## to connect to the wifi hotspot

-just vnc to
+Just vnc to
 mothbox

-or if that is being weird for some reason, go to the default ip address the default IP address is 192.168.50.5
+Or if that is being weird for some reason, go to the default ip address, 192.168.50.5 `ssh pi@192.168.50.5` or vnc to
-`ssh pi@192.168.50.5`
-or vnc to